loiclec/fuzzcheck-rs/fuzzcheck_mutators/src/grammar/readme.md

 }
 ```
 Note that the provided parser is slow, cannot handle left-recursive grammars
-and is vulnerable to catastrophic backtracking and thus stack overflows.
+and is vulnerable to catastrophic backtracking and stack overflows.
 But it
 will work for well-formed grammars and medium-sized strings.
 I will improve it
 over time.

 I imagine there are cases where one cannot provide a parser.
 For example, if
-this string-based mutator is used to test a parser!
-It is possible to modify
+this string-based mutator is used to test a parser for the same grammar!
-the solution proposed here such that no parser is necessary.
-The mutator would
+It is possible to modify the solution proposed here such that no parser is
-then read and produce values of type `(AST, String)`.
-I will explore that
+necessary.
+The mutator would then read and produce values of type
-later.
+`(AST, String)`.
+I will explore that later.